Community Meets Luxury

 Whether you’re into history, design, art, or exploring beautiful riverfront grounds and fall scenery, visiting one of Dutchess County’s famed historic estates are a great way to spend the day.
 There’s the FDR Presidential Library and Museum, the Staatsburg State Historic Site (Mills Mansion), Vanderbilt Mansion National Historic Site, Mount Gulian Historic Site, and Wilderstein – to name just a few.

 It’s not fall without Halloween, and vice versa!
-If you’re looking for some frightful fun, check out Kevin McCurdy’s Haunted Mansion or Grims Mortuary at Greig Farm.
+If you’re looking for some frightful fun, check out Kevin McCurdy’s Haunted Mansion.
 It’s also well worth a trip across the river to Port Ewen to visit the Headless Horseman Hayrides and Haunted Houses.

 Germania of Poughkeepsie hosts the traditional Bavarian fall festival of Oktoberfest, with food, drink, music, dance, and all manner of family fun.